quirkles/quirkles/README.md

 I intend to build out to make it easier to scaffold frontend applications.
 There is also the advantage of nx generators, making it easy to spin up front end projects with a css theme set up.

+### Generators

+#### Themed react front end application

+`npx nx generate @quirkles/generators:react-frontend-themed New-App`

+serve it

+`npx nx run newapp:serve`

+Note: If you run this multiple times youll need to alter the port the dev server listens on to avoid conflicts.